rote-docs/rote/exampleSite/content/_index.md

 +++
 title = "Home"
-description = "UIDocs Homepage"
+description = "Homepage"
 +++

-# UIDocs
+# Rote
-UIDocs is a simple Hugo theme designed to make it easy to create beautiful documentation.
+Rote is a simple Hugo theme designed to make it easy to create beautiful documentation.

 > This is a blockquote.